2006 Weston High School shooting: Details

-On 29 September 2006, Eric Hainstock, a 15 year old freshman at Weston High School, entered the main hallway of the school with a .22 caliber revolver and a 20-gauge shotgun taken from his father's locked gun cabinet.
-After arriving at school around 8:00 a.m., he aimed the shotgun at a social studies teacher.
+On 29 September 2006, Eric Hainstock, a 15-year-old freshman at Weston High School, entered the main hallway of the school with a .22 caliber revolver and a 20-gauge shotgun taken from his father's locked gun cabinet.
+Arriving at school around 8:00 a.m., he aimed the shotgun at a social studies teacher.
 The school custodian, Dave Thompson, wrestled the shotgun away from Hainstock.
 Principal John Alfred Klang then entered the hallway and confronted Hainstock, who was still armed with the handgun.
 Hainstock grabbed the revolver from inside his jacket and fired several shots.
 Klang then grabbed Hainstock, wrestled him to the ground and swept away the gun.
 Klang was on top of Hainstock, a pool of blood by Klang's leg.
 Staff and students apprehended Hainstock, holding him until the police arrived.

 Klang was treated at Reedsburg Area Medical Center where he underwent surgery, and was then flown to the University of Wisconsin Hospital in Madison, where he died shortly after 3 p.m.
 Klang was the only one shot in the shooting.
 For his actions in wrestling away the gun and subduing Hainstock, Klang was posthumously awarded the Carnegie Medal by the Carnegie Hero Fund.

 The high school students were initially taken to the elementary school gym, where they had the option to talk to a crisis counselor or go home.
 The elementary students were taken home by bus or by their parents.
 The homecoming events were canceled.